Provincial Intermediate and Middle Years Teachers' Association - myPITA

 • Hook the audience by using active verbs.

-• Start with a one-paragraph introduction that situates the reader and allows teachers to get straight into the meat of it – we don’t have much time, and we’d like to grab their attention.
+• Start with a one-paragraph introduction that situates the reader and lets teachers get straight to the meat of it – we don’t have much time, and we’d like to grab their attention.
 Open with a statement and not a question.

 • Speak directly to your audience using nouns like “you” or “your class”.